jonnypuma/service.skippy/README.md

 🧼 Developer Notes
 - UI driven by WindowXMLDialog
-- EDL action types 0 and 3 (Kodi-native) are ignored
+- EDL action types 0 and 3 (Kodi-native) are ignored by Skippy.
+Use batch tool to convert to other action types.
 - Only -chapters.xml and _chapters.xml and .edl files are scanned

 ---

 🧑‍💻 Contributors
 jonnyp — Architect, debugger